 Updates on how dynamic, risk-managed investment solutions are performing in the current market environment.

-Major U.S. indexes ended mostly lower last week, as inflation worries returned and longer-term yields saw their highest levels in almost a year.
-The Dow Jones Industrial Average was up by 0.1%, the S&P 500 decreased by 0.7%, the Russell 2000 small-capitalization index fell 1.0%, and the NASDAQ Composite was down 1.6%.
-The 10-year Treasury bond yield rose 13 basis points to 1.33%, as Treasury bonds fell for the week.
-Last week, spot gold closed at $1,784.25, down 2.19%.
+Major U.S. stock market indexes ended mostly lower last week.
+The S&P 500 increased by 0.02%, the Dow Jones Industrial Average was down 0.50%, the NASDAQ Composite decreased by 0.39%, and the Russell 2000 small-capitalization index lost 0.24%.
+The 10-year Treasury bond yield rose 7 basis points to 1.63%, as Treasury bonds fell for the week.
+Spot gold closed at $1,769.13, down 0.45%.

-Last week, the gold spot price was down 2.19% and the U.S. Dollar Index was down 0.13%.
+Last week, the gold spot price was down 0.45% and the U.S. Dollar Index was up 0.46%.

 Gold prices stayed above the 50-day moving average, closing last week at $1,767.20 per ounce.